Research topic and goals

 During the past decade, Deep learning (DL) supported the shift from rule-based systems towards statistical models.
 Deep Neural Networks (DNNs) revolutionized how we address problems in a wide range of applications by extracting patterns from complex yet labelled datasets.
 In the same way that more-powerful computers made it possible to design networks with vastly more neurons, ever-growing volumes of data act as a driving force for advancements in this field.
 Bigger models and larger centralized datasets demand for distributed strategies to leverage multiple compute nodes.

-Most existing supervised learning algorithms operate under the assumptions that the data is (i) i.i.d. and (ii) available before the training process.
+Most existing supervised learning algorithms operate under the assumptions that the data is (1) independent and identically distributed (i.i.d.); and (2) available before the training process.
 However, these constraints stand in the way of many real-life scenarios where the aforementioned datasets are replaced by high volume, high velocity data streams generated over time by distributed (sometimes geographically) devices.
 It is unfeasible to keep training the models in an offline fashion from scratch every time new data arrives, as this would lead to prohibitive time and/or resource constraints.
 Also, typical DNNs suffer from catastrophic forgetting in this context, a phenomenon causing them to reinforce new patterns at the expense of previously acquired knowledge (i.e., a bias towards new samples).
 Some authors have shown that memory replay methods are effective in mitigating accuracy degradation in such settings.
 However, their performance is still far from that of oracles with full access to the static dataset.
 The problem of Continual Learning (CL) remains an open research question.

 Results for 2021/2022